-Rocky Bleier: Drafted in the 16th round of the 1968 NFL draft, Bleier figured that he would be sent to the National Guard or Reserves like many of the other NFL draftees, but he was instead sent to Vietnam with the 196th Light Infantry Brigade.
+Drafted in the 16th round of the 1968 NFL draft, Rocky Bleier figured that he would be sent to the National Guard or Reserves like many of the other NFL draftees, but he was instead sent to Vietnam with the 196th Light Infantry Brigade.
 Bleier was hit by rifle fire and grenade shrapnel, and informed by his doctor that he would never play football again.
-However, he eventually returned to become the Steeler’s fourth all-time rushing leader and winning four Super Bowls with the Steelers.
+However, he eventually returned to become the Steeler’s fourth all-time rushing leader and won four Super Bowls.

 John Butler: Served four years with the Marine Corps, including service in Vietnam.
 Although his playing career was cut short by a knee injury, Butler eventually became the General Manager of the San Diego Chargers.
 Butler died from cancer in 2003.

 Joe Haering: Received his commission after graduating from Bucknell – where he earned all-conference honors at linebacker – and served as a company commander in Vietnam.
 Haering would go on to become an assistant coach for numerous teams in the NFL.